tagae/bash-on/README.md

 ### Tips

-There is a caveat with the naive loading mechanism suggested previously.
+There is a caveat with the vanilla loading mechanism suggested previously.
 If your script is invoked through a symlink, the location of `$0` will not reflect the true location where `lib` can be found.